ncu-dart/Dynamic_Ensemble/README.md

     for the kuzushiji-mnist data set classnumber = 10, datatset = 4

-after setting all things that metion above run DELR.py
+after setting all things that mention above run DELR.py

 2.if you want to try my method on your own dataset set as follow